 Transient voltage is a result of either an external or an internal source.
 Depending on the origination, these surges can pack a real bang in a single shot, or be smaller, stealthy, much more frequent and just as damaging over time.

-Get the Right Gear.
+Get the Right Results.